SSalario

 Federal Tax Impact on Lawyer Salaries

 Attorney compensation spans multiple federal tax brackets, and understanding effective vs. marginal rates matters significantly for financial planning.
-The IRS 2025 federal income tax brackets for single filers:
+The IRS 2026 federal income tax brackets for single filers, after the $16,100 standard deduction, produce roughly these federal income-tax outcomes before FICA, state tax, benefits, credits, and itemized deductions:

 Lawyer ProfileGross SalaryMarginal RateEffective Rate